Project

 How can the "CONSUME" return with a value be expressed in 4gl?

-#15 Updated by Greg Shah about 16 hours ago
+#15 Updated by Greg Shah 2 months ago

 I edited it.
 It should have been RETURN NO-APPLY <expression>..